satyamkadlag1122/Credit-Card-Financial-Weekly-Performance-Dashboard-/README.md

-# Credit Card Financial Dashboard
+# Credit Card Financial Weekly Performance Dashboard

 An end-to-end Power BI project that turns raw credit card transaction and customer data into an interactive dashboard, giving stakeholders real-time visibility into revenue, risk, and customer behavior.